Australian Government Bureau of Meteorology

 Issued at 2:30 pm EST on Monday 8 February 2016

 for the period until midnight EST Thursday 11 February 2016.

 Existing Cyclones in the Eastern Region:

-The system will remain very far offshore and does not pose a threat to the Queensland coast.
+The low is expected to remain well offshore and forecast to push southeast later in the week.
+This system does not pose a threat to the Queensland coast.

-Likelihood of this system remaining a tropical cyclone in the Eastern Region on:
+Likelihood of a tropical cyclone in the Eastern Region on:

 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.

 The area of coverage for this outlook is the Coral Sea and northern Tasman Sea west of 160E.

 Further information on Tropical Cyclones is available at www.bom.gov.au/weather/cyclone/